Voyager left solar system last year, new research shows

 By Irene Klotz

-CAPE CANAVERAL, Florida NASA's long-lived Voyager probe crossed into interstellar space last year, becoming the first man-made object to leave the solar system, new research shows.
+CAPE CANAVERAL, Fla., Aug 15 NASA's long-lived Voyager probe crossed into interstellar space last year, becoming the first man-made object to leave the solar system, new research shows.

 Scientists have been waiting for Voyager to detect a magnetic field that flows in a different direction than the solar system's magnetic field.
 But the new research shows that scenario is not accurate.